-We maintain a compensation program for our non-employee directors (the "Director Compensation Program"), which was initially adopted and approved by the Board in connection with our initial public offering and subsequently amended effective January 1, 2019.
+We maintain a compensation program for our non-employee directors (the "Director Compensation Program"), which was last amended effective March 30, 2020.
 We do not provide directors who are also our employees any additional compensation for their service as directors.

-Pursuant to the Director Compensation Program, each non-employee director receives an annual retainer of \$35,000, the lead independent director receives an additional annual retainer of \$25,000, the chairman receives an additional annual retainer of \$35,000, and non-employee directors who serve on one or more committees are eligible to receive the following annual committee fees:
+Pursuant to the Director Compensation Program, effective as of January 1, 2020, each non-employee director receives an annual retainer of \$35,000, the lead independent director receives an additional annual retainer of \$25,000, the chairman receives an additional annual retainer of \$35,000, and non-employee directors who serve on one or more committees are eligible to receive the following annual committee fees: